angeloaf20/Waveshooter/README.md

 # Waveshooter
 My attempt at a wave-based first person shooter game.

-The game uses Raylib for graphics, audio, asset management, and windowing, among other features of the library.
+The game uses raylib for graphics, audio, asset management, and windowing, among other features of the library.
 Instructions on how to build the game for your system are below the Todo list.
+The project uses a quick and easy template to make your raylib project cross-platform.

 Completed:
 - FPS camera and movement